sciphymer/SpringBoot-SecurityDevOpsProject/README.md

-# Spring Boot Ecommerce Project
+# Spring Boot Security DevOps Project

 This project is to add the following security and DevOps functions on an existing eCommerce backend application:
 * Handling of user authorization with proper security using JWT with Spring Security.